 - 1. Basic Fix Mount Kit (P/N 3004066-0002) - 2.
-Azimuth elevation bracket (P/N 1022994-0022)
+Azimuth/elevation bracket for 1.5" pole (P/N 1022994-0022) - 3.
+Azimuth/elevation bracket for 2" pole (P/N 1022994-0024)

-Determining where to install the terminal
+Determining where to install the Terminal

-In order for your terminal to work correctly, the terminal must be installed in a location that provides a clear, unobstructed, line of sight to the satellite.
+In order for your terminal to work correctly, the unit must be installed in a location that provides a clear, unobstructed, line of sight to the satellite.
 Any objects such as building structures or trees may degrade the quality of the satellite signal.
-To determine where to install the terminal, you will need to determine if you have both a clear unobstructed line of sight to the satellite and that your fixed mount is aimed in the approximate direction to the satellite.
+To determine where to install the unit, you need to determine that you have both a clear unobstructed line of sight to the satellite and that your fixed mount is aimed in the approximate direction to the satellite.